jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 flag setting for branching seems to take effect in EX2 and EX3 stages

-flag setting has to happen at least 1 cycle (from EX1 and EX2) or 2 cycle (from EX3) ahead of branch, otheerwise you get +5 cycle to misprediction overhead
+flag setting has to happen at least 1 cycle (from EX1 and EX2) or 2 cycle (from EX3) ahead of branch, otherwise you get +5 cycle to misprediction overhead

 predicted taken branch can tripple issue with 2 prior instructions or 1 prior and 1 at destination address, provided that there is enough fetch bandwidth (at least 4 (when close, or doesn't tripple across branch) or 8 (when far and tripples across branch) `.n`